 What is Drug Trafficking?

-The Link Between Drug Trafficking and Money Laundering
+What is The Link Between Drug Trafficking and Money Laundering?

-Drug trafficking and money laundering are often closely linked.
-The large sums of money generated by drug trafficking are often illegal and must be laundered to make them appear legitimate.
+Drug trafficking and money laundering are directly related and complementary crimes.
+Large amounts of money obtained from drug trafficking are illegal and must be laundered for legitimate use.
 Money laundering involves the process of disguising the proceeds of illegal activity as legitimate funds.
-This allows criminals to use their illicit funds for legal purposes and avoid detection by law enforcement agencies.
+This allows criminals to use their illicit funds for legal purposes, buy political influence, and avoid detection by law enforcement agencies.

-Drug traffickers use various methods to launder their proceeds, such as investing in legitimate businesses, buying and selling real estate, and using financial institutions to transfer funds.
-They may also use complex networks of shell companies, offshore accounts, and intermediaries to conceal the true source of their funds.
+Drug traffickers use various methods to launder their proceeds, such as investing in legitimate businesses, buying and selling real estate, and cryptocurrency.
+They may also use complex networks of shell companies, offshore accounts operating in major money laundering countries to hide the true source of their funds.
+Drug cartels like Mexican Jalisco New Generation Cartel (CJNG) use other strategies like The Black Market Peso Exchange (BMPE).

 Drug Liberalization and Money Laundering Risks